-Visit New England Urgent Care’s booth at these upcoming community events for your FREE gifts, chair massages* and health information!
+Visit New England Urgent Care’s booth at these upcoming community events.
+Get FREE gifts, chair massages* and health information!
 See you there!

 For information on upcoming New England Urgent Care events, please call us toll-free at 844-884-9911 or firstname.lastname@example.org.

-* Chair massages are not available at all events, please contact us for details.
+* Chair massages are not available at all community events, please contact us for event details.

 New England Urgent Care News

-As a Certified Urgent Care, New England Urgent Care has the training and on-site equipment such as x-rays, blood lab, EKG, respiratory and pharmacy to treat patients of every age — including newborns, infants and the elderly.
+As a Certified Urgent Care, New England Urgent Care has the training and on-site equipment such as x-rays, blood lab, EKG, respiratory and pharmacy to treat patients of every age.
+Even newborns, infants and the elderly.
 And, New England Urgent Care is experienced to handle a broader range of illnesses and injuries than non-Certified walk-in clinics.
-They also perform physical exams for camp, school, sport and work and offer complete occupational health services.
+They also perform physical exams for camp, school, sport and work and offer complete work-related health services.

-“We are excited to become part of the Manchester community,” commented New England Urgent Care’s Medical Director and co-founder, Dr. Michael Gutman, MD, PhD, FACEP.
+“We are excited to become part of the Manchester community,” commented New England Urgent Care’s Medical Director and co-founder, Dr. Michael Gutman.
 “Our business model is simple.
 We provide ER-quality, cost-effective walk-in medical care for all non-emergency illnesses and injuries for all ages.
-Patients wait less and pay less for high-quality care, and get treated fast and efficiently with compassion every day of the week.”
+Patients wait less and pay less for high-quality care.
+And, they get treated fast and efficiently with compassion every day of the week.”

-Zerbe said, “In a combined effort with the Elmwood-West Hartford Stop & Shop, which generously donated $100 towards our collection, New England Urgent Care employees collected enough money for 18 Thanksgiving dinners.
+Zerbe said, “It was a combined effort with the Elmwood-West Hartford Stop & Shop, which generously donated $100 towards our collection.
+New England Urgent Care employees collected enough money for 18 Thanksgiving dinners.
 Each Stop & Shop dinner package feeds a family of six and is valued at $59.99.
-The package consists of a 12-pound turkey, stuffing, gravy, potatoes, sweet potatoes, cranberry relish, green bean casserole, and a choice of an apple or pumpkin pie.”
+The package included a 12-pound turkey, stuffing, gravy, potatoes, sweet potatoes, cranberry relish, green bean casserole, and a pie.”

-The Monday before Thanksgiving, New England Urgent Care employees will purchase dinner package vouchers from Stop & Shop and deliver them to West Hartford Social Services where they will be distributed to an assigned family in need.
-Due to privacy and confidentiality reasons, families’ names are not disclosed.
-To pick up their meal, each family will present their voucher to Stop & Shop the day before Thanksgiving.
+The Monday before Thanksgiving, New England Urgent Care employees bought dinner package vouchers from Stop & Shop and deliver them to West Hartford Social Services.
+They were given to an assigned family in need.

-“New England Urgent Care employees are excited their contribution will go a long way toward helping needy families this holiday,” explains Mastrangeli.
+“New England Urgent Care employees are excited their contribution helped needy families this holiday,” explained Mastrangeli.
 “We care about our patients and our community.
 This is another way for us to put our compassion for others into action.”

 Veteran’s Day Message from New England Urgent Care Medical Director Michael Gutman, MD, PhD, FACEP

-Great turnout at Celebrate West Hartford!
+Great turnout at Celebrate West Hartford 2016!
 Thank you for stopping by!

 New England Urgent Care has won best urgent care in area Reader’s Polls!
 Thank you for making us #1!